 Upcoming Intakes

-Power Of Now is based right on Sanur beach, which is one of the calmest coastal areas in Bali.
+Power of Now Oasis is based on Sanur beach, one of the calmest coastal areas in Bali.
+Sanur is flat, walkable, and easier to settle into than busier surf towns.

 Verified by Students